Greece must pledge tough reforms for debt swap deal

 Greece has responded by threatening to enforce losses on investors who do not voluntarily sign up to the swap.

-It needs to wrap up both set of talks by mid-February at the latest to ensure it gets money in time to avoid a messy default when 14.5 billion euros of bond redemptions fall due in March.
+Time is running short for Greece, which needs to wrap up both set of talks by mid-February at the latest to ensure it gets money in time to avoid a chaotic default when 14.5 billion euros of bond redemptions fall due in March.